-Drafting your OKRs can be challenging, no matter how often you have already done it.
+Drafting your OKR can be challenging, no matter how often you have already done it.
 However, your OKRs will only unfold their impact if you carry out the drafting process thoroughly.
 Therefore, it never hurts to recall the most important quality criteria for drafting good OKRs.

 Objective Quality Check Criteria

 The Objective is a desirable state in the future, an inspiring goal.
 Inspiration can be taken from your company’s north stars, your vision, mission, or purpose.
 However, make sure your Objective is ambitious but achievable within one OKR cycle.
 If you define over-ambitious goals - so-called stretch or moonshot goals - make sure to mark them so, and don’t consider their (full) non-achievement as a failure, but as part of the learning process.
 Even reaching 70 or 80 percent in a stretch goal can be a big win.

 An Objective is qualitative and not measurable by itself.
 Therefore, try focussing on your outcome, instead of output.
 Don’t just ask yourself what you want to work on, but why.
 What value do you want to create for your (internal or external) customer?
 Your Objective should not contain metrics or instructions on how to reach it.
 It might be tempting to already put on paper how the Objective can be achieved.
 Nevertheless, this could rob you of your autonomy and creativity in finding your own solutions.

 3. Simple and specific